 About 45% of the living U.Va. alumni are women, but in our survey men and women are almost equally represented.
 The minority races/ethnicities are slightly underrepresented among the respondents.
 Asian, Black, and Hispanic alumni are respectively 4.1%, 4.1%, and 1.6% of the survey respondents; the numbers are respectively 6.5%, 5.4%, and 1.6% for all the living alumni who have reported race/ethnicity.

-51% of the respondents had earned more than one postsecondary degree.
 Of all the degrees awarded at U.Va., less than 14% were in the field of business.
 Among the survey respondents, 18.7% had at least one degree in business (whether from U.Va. or elsewhere).
 While these two numbers are not directly comparable, it indicates the possibility that the alumni with business education are over-represented in the survey sample.
 Of all the degrees awarded at U.Va. since 1940, 79% were awarded in the period after 1980.
 For the survey respondents, 78% of the degrees were awarded during this period.
-Data for the overall alumni population can be found here.
+In general, the alumni who responded to the survey are representative of the overall alumni population and the likelihood of nonresponse bias is minimal.
+(Data about U.Va. alumni can be found here.)

 A simple multivariate analysis provides insight into the relative sensitivity of entrepreneurial activity to demographic characteristics and experience.
 We find that females are 32% less likely than their male counterparts to be entrepreneurial while minorities are 61% more likely to be entrepreneurial.
 Those with business degrees (43%), professional, scientific, or technical work experience (19%), innovation experience (77%), exposure to family entrepreneurs (62%), small business work experience (125%), and those who were involved with U.Va. entrepreneurship programs (87%) are more likely to be entrepreneurial.
 Interestingly, we find that those with technical degrees (-18%) and doctorate degrees (-26%) are less likely to be entrepreneurial.
 We find no statistical evidence that out-of-state students or international students are more likely to be entrepreneurial.
 More details